-To qualify for a Chapter 7 Bankruptcy, you must past the “means test.”
+In determining Ch 7 Bankruptcy Qualification, you must past the “means test.”

-To determine whether one passes the means test, and therefore qualifies for a Chapter 7, their household income must first be calculated.
-To calculate, you must take the previous 6 full months household income, and multiply it by 2.
-(Do I have to include my spouse’s income if they are not filing?)
-For example, if you were to file November 16th, you would add up your household’s income for May through October, then multiply it by 2.
-If you were to file December 2nd, you would add up your household’s income for June through November, then multiply it by 2.
+To determine whether one passes the means test, and therefore qualifies for a Chapter 7, your average monthly household income must first be calculated.
+To calculate, you must add up the previous 6 full months household gross income, and then divide by 6 to find the average (Do I have to include my spouse’s income if they are not filing?)
+For example, if you were to file November 16th, you would add up your household’s income for May through October, then divide by 6.
+If you were to file December 2nd, you would add up your household’s income for June through November, then divide by 6.

 Give us a call at (616) 920-0555 for information on our $999.00 Flat-Fee Bankruptcy Service where you can get started with only $500.00 down.